galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 {% snippet faqs/galaxy/histories_dataset_item.html %}

 Rather than just looking at a list of genes, we can also produce plots to help us better understand how our cells and genes relate to the PCs we have just computed.
 Let's start by finding out more about the genes that were most strongly associated with our top three PCs.
 We can do this with the `VizDimLoadings` plot, which shows the genes associated with each PC, how strongly each gene affected the PC, and whether it was positively or negatively correlated with the PC.
+The plots will look a bit different depending on which preprocessing approach you followed.

 ><hands-on-title>Visualise the PCA Results</hands-on-title>
 >